Rana Ashkar Ph.D.

 Elected Chair, American Physical Society Climate Site Visits Program 2019 – 2020

-Founder and Chair, Women in Neutron Sciences Group, Oak Ridge National Lab 2016 – 2017
+Founder and Chair, Women in Neutron Sciences Group, Oak Ridge National Laboratory 2016 – 2017

 Esther L. Kinsley Ph.D.
 Dissertation Award, Indiana University 2013